nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 The User model we created in ["User model" Section](https://nodeontrain.xyz/tuts/user_model/) now has working name and email attributes, but they are completely generic: any string (including an empty one) is currently valid in either case.
 And yet, names and email addresses are more specific than this.
 For example, name should be non-blank, and email should match the specific format characteristic of email addresses.

-In short, we shouldn’t allow name and email to be just any strings; we should enforce certain constraints on their values.
-In this section, we’ll cover several of the most common cases, validating presence, length, format and uniqueness.
-In ["Adding a secure password" Section](https://nodeontrain.xyz/tuts/secure_password/#user-has-secure-password) we’ll add a final common validation, confirmation.
-And we’ll see in ["Unsuccessful signups" Section](https://nodeontrain.xyz/tuts/unsuccessful_signups/) how validations give us convenient error messages when users make submissions that violate them.
+In short, we shouldn't allow name and email to be just any strings; we should enforce certain constraints on their values.
+In this section, we'll cover several of the most common cases, validating presence, length, format and uniqueness.
+In ["Adding a secure password" Section](https://nodeontrain.xyz/tuts/secure_password/#user-has-secure-password) we'll add a final common validation, confirmation.
+And we'll see in ["Unsuccessful signups" Section](https://nodeontrain.xyz/tuts/unsuccessful_signups/) how validations give us convenient error messages when users make submissions that violate them.

 ### A validity test

-To get us started, the `generate model` command produced an initial test for testing users, though in this case it’s practically blank
+To get us started, the `generate model` command produced an initial test for testing users, though in this case it's practically blank

 {% highlight javascript %}
 require('trainjs').initServer();